is one of the most prolific economies in the Baltic region and its accession to the European Union opened the doors to important trading relations

 , because of the friendly economic environment in Estonia

 .
-Furthermore the country's geographic location between Finland, Sweden and Russia plays an important role in the development of its trading market and economical growth.
+Furthermore, the country's geographic location between Finland, Sweden, and Russia plays an important role in the development of its trading market and economic growth.
 Estonia has a liberal and flexible economy system with an export of goods and services

 that exceeds 95% of GDP.
 Its trading market

 is considered one of the fastest growing in Europe, due to the advantages the country provides for foreign investors.

 The Estonian international trading is established by the EU Common Commercial Policy starting from May 2004, when this country became a member state of EU, and on the obligations stated by the World Trade Organisation Organization (WTO).
 Furthermore, Estonia became the 34th member country of the Organization for Economic Cooperation and Development (OECD) in 2010.

 Estonia’s main trading partners are the countries nearby: Finland, Sweden, Russia, Latvia, and Lithuania.
 Last year a very high percentage of the country's trade (77%) was with states members of the EU.
 The goods that were exported from Estonia to the EU countries summed 8.7 billion euro, representing 71% of the total exports amount.